fromage-fraser/dd-gui/README.md

   The four footer status gauges use an even inset on all four sides inside the shared braided frame, so their black breathing room remains balanced when the gauge band is resized.
-The character sheet's hunger and thirst bars use the same segmented gauge treatment in a compact two-column row.
+The character sheet's hunger, thirst, blood, and rage bars use the same segmented gauge treatment in a compact adaptive row.
+  Every filled gauge interpolates from a dim version of its hue at empty to a bright version at full, including enemy hitpoints.

 The main MUD console and panel consoles use the profile's shared scrollbar
 style: narrow black tracks have restrained dark-red edges, while the moving